ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 Note: GitHub will not render Markdown files that are considered too big, so I'll recommend you to use the fast and open-sorce program [Markdown Viewer](https://github.com/c3er/mdview) if you require to view some of these Markdown files offline.

+## </> Structure

+Each Markdown file generally contain at least two tables.
+The Markdown files for platform exclusive titles will contain a first table of platform exclusive titles released on that platform, a second table of platform exclusive compilations released on that platform (if any), and additionally a third table of platform exclusive digital downloadable titles in case of platforms having an online store, such the Nintendo eShop or PlayStation Store.

+For the Markdown files of multi-platform titles it is the same structure; It will contain a first table of multi-platform titles released on that platform, a second table of multi-platform compilations released on that platform (if any), and a third table of multi-platform digital downloadable titles in case of platforms having an online store.

 ## 🏆 Credits

 This repository would not be possible without the existence of Gamefaqs website with its video game database.
 Thank you very much for your work, guys!. 🙏